 If you want microwave placement ideas that aren’t below the counter but are still out of sight, consider a tilt-up (or top hinge) wall cabinet.
 With a fairly compact microwave and slightly deeper cabinet, the right door type can stay open while in use without being in the way like a hinged door would be.

 Cabinets to the left and right of the stove hood open vertically for full access to any type of microwave.

 This approach is typically used in modern kitchen designs but can also work in traditional styles.

 Microwave Placement Option #3: On The Counter

-This “half-pint” microwave is stylish, sleek, and fully-functioning.
-A great option for easy access and adding a pop of color or personality to a cramped kitchen.
+This stylish, sleek, and fully functioning “half-pint” microwave is an ideal option for easy access and adding a pop of personality to a cramped kitchen.

-Looking for tips to avoid the horror stories and have a better remodeling experience?
+Are you looking for tips to have a better remodeling experience?
 Sign up for our free Homeowners Guide to Successful Remodeling!